Kazooiebee/rcos-status-updates/fall_2018/week_04.md

 > Either get the services working or instead rewrite the code for our use.

+>UPDATE: found another guy who is stuck at the same point that I am but for a different reason so I can work with him to figure out how to do it.

 ## Anything Blocking?

 > How services work I wrote code following an example but it won't work, and all the packages are so complicated and I dont understand them.